bilal-700/Multi-threaded-Web-Crawler/README.md

 •	Write: pip install "link of that package"

 How to run the code:
 After successfully installing all the libraries, put all files related to the project into one directory.
 And run using following command:
-USAGE:
 > python main.py

 After this command user will enter:
 •	starting_URL: Website URL from where the crawling starts.
 •	directory_name: Folder where queue.txt and crawled.txt will be placed.